 (d) Protective Appointment of Counsel.
 When an attorney has been transferred to disability inactive status; or when an attorney has become mentally or physically incapacitated and is unable to attend to his or her practice; or when an attorney has disappeared; or when an attorney has died; or when an attorney has been suspended or disbarred and there is evidence that the attorney has not complied with the provisions of Rule 21, and no partner, executor, or other responsible party capable of conducting the attorney’s affairs is known to exist, a district judge in any judicial district in which the attorney maintained his office, upon the request of Bar Counsel, shall appoint legal counsel to inventory the files of the lawyer in question and to take any steps necessary to protect the interests of the attorney in question and the attorney’s clients.

 Be proactive!
-Download the Designation of Attorney Surrogate Form and email it to Sally Slater today.
+Complete the below Designation of Attorney Surrogate Form today.

 Learn more about attorney succession planning.